 Young annual nasturtium plants may be available from garden centres and nurseries in late spring and early summer for immediate planting out.

-Place the rootball in the planting hole and adjust the planting depth so that the crown of leaves is at soil level.
-Mix in more organic matter with the excavated soil and fill in the planting hole.
-Apply a granular high potash feed over the soil around the plants and water in well.
+Place the rootball in the planting hole and adjust the planting depth so the crown is at soil level, then use excavated soil to fill in the planting hole.
+Apply a granular potash feed over the soil around the plants and water in well.

 Suggested planting locations and garden types